artefactual/atom-docs/user-manual/reports-printing/print-finding-aid.rst

    the description before you can generate a finding aid.
-You will still have the option to upload a finding aid - but remember, if the associated description is in Draft mode, users won't be able to access it, or your uplaoded finding aid until it's published.
+You will still have the option to upload a finding aid - but remember, if the associated description is in Draft mode, users won't be able to access it, or your uploaded finding aid until it's published.

 :ref:`Back to top <print-finding-aids>`